huijing/huijing.github.io/_drafts/chinese-web-typography.md

   font-family: "Microsoft JhengHei", "微軟正黑體", "Heiti TC", "黑體-繁", sans-serif;
 }</code></pre>

-The line-height was set to 2, given that Chinese text is visually more dense, more breathing room is necessary.
+The `line-height` was set to 2, given that Chinese text is visually more dense, more breathing room is necessary.
+As per the layout requirements, `text-align` was set to justify.
 Chinese fonts do not have italics, so for my figcaptions, I chose a different font family instead.
-I set the line-height a little closer for figcaptions, because there is less text there and also to differentiate them from the body copy a bit more.
+I set the `line-height` a little tighter for figcaptions, because there is less text there and also to differentiate them from the body copy a bit more.

 <pre><code class="language-css">figcaption {
   font-family: "MingLiU", "微軟新細明體", "Apple LiSung", serif;